with-watson/watson-services-pipeline-app/FRAMEWORK.md

 - Now run the following command

 `bx resource service-binding-create [Cloud Object Storage Alias Name] [The application name] Writer -p '{"HMAC": true}'`

-### Create a database in Cloudant

-1. From the IBM Cloud Console, select the Cloudant Service Instance you created for this application.
-2. Launch the tooling to open the Cloudant Dashboard.
-3. Create a new database called `pipeline-db`.

-This database is required to keep the pipeline state in.

 ## Installing the dependencies